nptscot/nptscot.github.io/manual/index.md

 The layer visualises whether or not new infrastructure will fit on road segments by calculating the space required for segregated cycle infrastructure, accounting for width requirements for buffers between light segregation and motor traffic described in [table 3.2 of Cycling by Design](https://www.transport.gov.scot/media/50323/cycling-by-design-update-2019-final-document-15-september-2021-1.pdf#page=68), based on the speed limit of roads.
 The checkboxes allow the user to choose between the kerb-to-kerb (carriageway) or full corridor (carriageway plus pavements or other man-made part of the corridor, from 'building-to-building' or 'edge-to-edge' of the road in built-up areas) widths of the existing network.
+The full corridor width excludes grass verges, trees, and other natural features that could be used for cycle infrastructure.
 The checkboxes also allows you to choose between two types of cycle infrastructure: two unidirectional protected cycle tracks (one on each side of the street, appropriate in most cases) or a single bidirectional cycle track (on one side of the street, which require less space but which are unlikely to be suitable on roads with many side roads or driveways).

 #### Road width measurements